Calimerico/javamentor/liquibase-setup.md

 ```
 Of course, you need to change things inside `main` activity to match your url, db driver etc. Don't forget to change `com.example` to the package where your hibernate entities reside.

+**NOTE** If you have troubles with running this commands make sure that your dependencies versions are fine.
+For example, I had a problem that I was receiving `NullPointerException` with `diffChangeLog` command, and then I switched `liquibase-core` to 3.8.1 and it started to to work.

+Also, if you receive FileNotFoundException, make sure that you don't have some permission issues.
+Safest way to go is to manually create all folders where your scripts reside and then you can start this commands.

 Now, you can run this command: `./gradlew diffChangeLog -PrunList=main` and this command will give you the difference between database schema and hibernate entities.

 Command `./gradlew generateChangelog` will generate db snapshot for you.